Relationship maintenance: Modality

-Strategic & routine maintenance behaviors
+Strategic and routine maintenance behaviors

 Behavior patterns in a relationship can be classified as being strategic or routine.
 Both are common behaviors, though they are embodied in different ways and perhaps with different ulterior motives.

 A strategic maintenance behavior is an action that is strategically carried out to help maintain a relationship.
 Phoning somebody to congratulate them on a birthday or anniversary is a deliberate action that shows affection for the other party in a relationship.
 These are clear strategic behaviors designed to give positive reinforcement.

 A routine maintenance behavior is less strategic and has more to do with the everyday tasks in life.
 For example, if a wife is cleaning up from dinner, and her husband decides to take out the trash, this would be considered a routine maintenance behavior.
 They are used without the express purposes of maintaining a relationship, yet they still help people preserve their bonds with one another.

 Statistically, couples have shown that routine maintenance means more to their relationship than strategic maintenance does.
 Part of this has to do with the difference in routine maintenance and an exchange relationship.
 The key difference being that benefits are given without one expected in return, as in an exchange relationship.
 From this perspective the maintenance and enhancement of close relationships depends on the extent that both people are concerned for each other's needs, and are willing and able to meet those needs.